picasticks/StravaClubTracker/README.md

 * Track one club or a group of clubs
 * Club totals by activity and across activities
-* Highlight top efforts
+* Highlights top efforts
-* Highlight individual leaders
+* Highlights individual leaders
-* Club rosters and individual activity details so participants can confirm at a glance that their activities were included
+* Club rosters and individual activity details, so participants can confirm at a glance that their activities were included
 * Generates HTML output (swappable template callback)
 * Configurable rules:
    * Configure distance units (miles, km, meters etc.)
    * Count mileage differently for each activity (e.g. 2x for swim, 0.25x for ride)
    * Combine multiple activity types (e.g. combine "Walk" and "Hike", or "Ride" and "VirtualRide")
    * Customize activity labels
-   * Data quality/sanity checks for speed and duration when people inevitably forget to stop Strava and get in a car or a sofa, change 2 mph "Runs" to Walks etc.
+   * Data quality/sanity checks for speed and duration, for when people inevitably forget to stop Strava and get in a car or a sofa.
+Changes 2 mph "Runs" to Walks, etc.
-* Class methods to return totals and structured data, which can be easily json_encoded for alternate visualization
+* Class methods to return totals and structured data
 * CSV export

 ## Quick start